chryswoods/siremol.org/chryswoods.com/beginning_python/replacing.md

 # Search and Replace

 As well as being excellent for search, Python is also great at doing search and replace.
-Create a new Python script (`nano replace.py`) and copy the following;
+Create a new Python script (`replace.py`) and copy the following;

 ```python
 from __future__ import print_function